 If this card has been made to fear the children of a North Italian Ducal family, the artist certainly has reached his goal.
 The upper body of a skeleton man.
 The bones still covered with the pale grey remnants of the skin.
-The abdominal cavity emptied of its content, the left and right parts of his chest fixed together with some rough stitches.
-On his head a wide scarf, symbol of the independence of Death.
-A horrible sneer on his face.
+The abdominal cavity is emptied of its content, the left and right parts of his chest fixed together with some rough stitches.
+On his head a white scarf, symbol the independence.
+Death has a horrible sneer on his face.
 Really, this is not a figure that you would like to cross on your path.

 Three representations of the allegory of Death.
 A skeleton covered by a pale skin, the abdominal area open and the inner organs removed.
 All three Death figures have the white scarf of independence on their skull.
 Three magnificent handpainted cards with a golden background, made for very wealthy North Italian Ducal families.
-The first card from the so called Visconti di Modrone deck (also called Cary Yale Visconti) has been commissionned by the Milanese Duke Filippo Maria Visconti, probably in 1441 at the occasion the marriage of his daughter Bianca Maria with the Condottieri Francesco Sforza.
+As we saw above, the first card is from the so called Visconti di Modrone deck commissionned around 1441 by the Milanese Duke Filippo Maria Visconti.
 The second card is form the famous Visconti Sforza deck and was commissionned by the Milanese Duke Francesco Sforza (or his wife Bianca Maria Sforza) in the early fifties of the 15th Century, maybe in 1554 at the occassion of the peace treaty of Lodi, that marked the end of a long war between Venice and Milan.
 The third card is from the so called Charles VI deck probably commissionned by the Duke of Ferrara from the Este dinasty.
 The deck has been created somewhere in the second half of the 15th Century, probably somewhere between 1460 and 1480.